 Find yourself avoiding starting on one of those little steps?
 Maybe the step is still too big and/or will take too long; can you break it down more?
 Maybe there’s a sticking point you haven’t identified yet.
 See if you can figure it out.

-5. Check back regularly on your progress
+5. Check back regularly on your progress toward your goals

 At least monthly, look back at your goals – both the goals you set for that month (including the sticking points and step-by-step), and your goals for the year.
 How are you doing on them?